aszx826477/kaggle-video-game-play/README.md

 # kaggle-video-game-play

-A kaggle competition solution code.
+This is the kaggle competition solution code.
 Run with commend `python video-game-play.py` or open `video-game-play.ipynb` to run the cell.
 It will generate two submission csv file `submission_DT_correct.csv` and `submission_RF.csv`.

 * Language: python3
 * Required packages: numpy, pandas, sklearn